mikademus/nuno/README.md

 ### Notes
 Closing subcategories:
 * The ```/``` without name will only close the most recent subcategory.
-* Remember that a new top-level catgegory will reset the nesting:
+* Remember that a new top-level category will reset the nesting:
 ```
 top1:
   :sub1